We provide expert advice, practical support and campaign for single parents

 Please register here if you do not have a login

 Higher education is usually considered to be courses above level three.
-It includes undergraduate and postgraduate degrees, National Health Service courses, Higher National Diplomas, teacher training and other professional courses.
+It includes foundation, undergraduate and postgraduate degrees, National Health Service courses, Higher National Diplomas, teacher training and other professional courses.
 Usually, courses take place at a university or adult education college.

 If your course is at level three or below, such as A-levels, GCSEs or NVQs, it is considered to be further education.
 If you are unsure whether the course you intend to study is considered further or higher education, contact your course provider.